 In the 1980's, Irving built an arts center and a new central library and achieved a coveted AAA bond rating.
 The city still maintains an AAA rating from Standard and Poor’s and an Aaa rating from Moody’s Investor Services.
 By 1998, the city had 7,800 businesses and a population of more than 200,000.
 Valley Ranch, another master-planned community in far north Irving was beginning its build-out in the 1980’s and by the 2000’s was achieving a surge in residential construction.

 The turn of the century bought more growth and changes to Irving.
 The city celebrated its centennial in 2003.
 In 2012, the City of Irving was the first city in Texas and the second in the nation to earn the prestigious Malcolm Baldrige National Quality Award.

 By 2013, Irving’s population was close to 230,000 and still growing.
 With a workforce of 3.3 million people, Irving ranks as the third largest employment center in North Texas.
 Home to 8,500 local and multi-national companies, the city includes the global headquarters of five Fortune 1000 corporations and more than 45 Fortune 500 companies.

 Even as Irving has grown economically, the city has paid special attention to the information and recreational needs of its residents and visitors.
-Venues such as the National Scouting Museum, the Jackie Townsell Bear Creek Heritage Center, the Ruth Paine House Museum, the Mustangs of Las Colinas Exhibit and the Heritage House offer tastes of history for every palette.
+Venues such as the Texas Musicians Museum, the Jackie Townsell Bear Creek Heritage Center, the Ruth Paine House Museum, the Mustangs of Las Colinas Exhibit and the Heritage House offer tastes of history for every palette.
 Numerous parks, golf courses and other green spaces encourage outside activities throughout the city.

 Irving is a vibrant modern city that has not forgotten its historical roots.
 City leaders continue to pursue strong economic growth while remaining committed to providing Irving’s residents and visitors a great place to live, visit, work and play.